n8henrie/jupyter-black/README.md

 - Configurability:
     - Try to read black config from `pyproject.toml` if available
-    - Override settings such as line length and black.TargetVersion if desired
+    - Override settings such as line length and `black.TargetVersion` if desired
+- Uses `black.format_cell` to greatly simplify the codebase
+- Adds tests
+- Slightly more responsive (no longer requires `setTimeout` and a delay)
 - Free software: MIT

 ## Introduction